Sex Pistols: Formation

 The Sex Pistols evolved from the Strand (sometimes known as the Swankers), formed in London in 1972 by teenagers Steve Jones on vocals, Paul Cook on drums and Wally Nightingale on guitar.
 According to Jones, both he and Cook played on instruments he had stolen.
 The band regularly hung out at two clothing shops on the King's Road in Chelsea, London: John Krivine and Steph Raynor's Acme Attractions and Malcolm McLaren and Vivienne Westwood's Too Fast to Live, Too Young to Die.
 McLaren's and Westwood's shop had opened in 1971 as Let It Rock, with a 1950s revival Teddy Boy theme.
-It had been renamed in 1972 to focus on another revival trend, the '50s rocker look.
-The shop then became a focal point of the early London punk rock scene, bringing together participants such as the future Sid Vicious, Marco Pirroni, Gene October, and Mark Stewart.
-Jordan, the wildly styled shop assistant, is credited with "pretty well single-handedly paving the punk look".

-In late 1974, Jones asked McLaren to take over the band's management.
-Glen Matlock, an art student who occasionally worked at McLaren's and Westwood's shop, joined as bassist.
+It had been renamed in 1972 to focus on another revival trend, the 1950s rocker look.
+The shop then became a focal point of the early London punk rock scene, and in late 1974, Jones asked McLaren to take over the Strand's management.
+Glen Matlock, an art student who occasionally worked at the shop, joined as bassist.
 McLaren and Westwood conceived a new identity for their shop: renamed Sex, it changed its focus away from retro 1950s couture to S&M-inspired "anti-fashion".
 After managing and promoting the New York Dolls, McLaren returned to London in May 1975 and began to take more of an interest in the Strand.

 The group had been rehearsing regularly, overseen by Bernard Rhodes (who would later go on to manage the Clash) and performing live.
-Soon after McLaren's return, Nightingale was dismissed and Jones, uncomfortable as frontman, took over guitar.
-McLaren had been talking with the New York Dolls' Sylvain Sylvain about coming over to England to front the group.
-When those plans fell through, McLaren, Rhodes and the band began looking locally for a new member to assume the lead vocal duties.
+Soon after McLaren's return, Nightingale was dismissed.
+Jones, Cook, and Matlock continued playing together under the name QT Jones and the Sex Pistols, with Jones taking over on guitar.
+With Jones becoming uncomfortable as a lead singer, the first part of the name was dropped, and McLaren began looking for a lead vocalist.
+He had been talking with the New York Dolls' Sylvain Sylvain about coming over to England to front the group, but those plans fell through.
 As described by Matlock, "Everyone had long hair back then, even the milkman, so what we used to do was if someone had short hair we would stop them in the street and ask them if they fancied themselves as a singer".
 For instance, Midge Ure, the later front man of Rich Kids (with Matlock) and Ultravox, claims to have been approached, but refused the offer.
 With the search for a lead singer proving fruitless, McLaren made several calls to Richard Hell, who also turned down the invitation.